How Much Does It Cost to Install a Chimney Liner?

 Chimney Breast Removal Cost

-If you decide you no longer want a chimney in your home, then you can pay to get it removed!
-Here are the prices for chimney breast removals.
+After looking into the costs of lining and repairing your chimney you may decide you no longer want a chimney in your home.
+Here are the prices for chimney breast removal:

 A two-person team is usually used to remove the breasts from the chimney.
 Some tasks, however, may be completed by a single labourer or even more than two (although this is unlikely).

-Simply removing a chimney stack, for example, will likely take less than a day, but removing both a chimney breast and stack could take three to four days.
-As you can see, the labour expenses for these two jobs would be drastically different.
+Removing a chimney stack will likely take less than a day, but removing both a chimney breast and stack could take three to four days.

 Tradesmen Costs for a Chimney Liner